tripflex/captive-portal/README.md

 The root endpoint is also used, to detect the value in the `Host` header, and if it matches the `cportal.hostname` value, we assume the access is meant for the captive portal.
 This allows you to serve HTML files via your device, without captive portal taking over the `index.html` file (but you must specify the custom file to use in `cportal.index`)

 #### Samsung Device Caveots

+**Short and Sweet -- Samsung SUCKS**
 Samsung devices seem to be one of the only ones with captive portal issues, which I determined was due to those devices not following the standard of when a 302 redirect is returned, that is means there's a captive portal.
+This only happens on Samsung's modified version of Android.

 See [the issue from my original Wifi Captive Portal library](https://github.com/tripflex/wifi-captive-portal/issues/7) for more details

-The workaround for this is described below in how this library handles the `generate_204` endpoint for Android devices
+The workaround for this is described below in how this library handles the `generate_204` endpoint for Android devices, but this doesn't work for all Samsung devices, and it seems to be a clear issue with only Samsung versions of Android that modified how Captive Portal is handled.

+**Basically** what this means, is if a user's device does not prompt to login to the network, they have to click on the wifi network in settings, and then click on Manage Router.
+Yes it's annoying but I can't find any way to resolve this, and Samsung has not provided any help with this.
+If you know how to get this working or fix this problem, **PLEASE** open an issue and let me know!

 #### Android `/generate_204` Handling
 As mentioned above -- Samsung devices suck.
 The workaround for this was instead of returning a `302` redirect, to return a `200` response, with content in the response.
 Most threads or questions you find online regarding this say to just return the captive portal splash page ... while this would work, this was not the approach I wanted to take.